GatorSense/MIACE/README.md

 ****************************************************************

 NOTE: If MI-ACE or MI-SMF Algorithms are used in any publication or presentation, the following reference must be cited:
-A. Zare, C. Jiao, T. Glenn, "Multiple Instance Hyperspectral Target Characterization," IEEE Trans. on Pattern Analysis and Machine Intelligence, To Appear.
+A. Zare, C. Jiao and T. Glenn, "Discriminative Multiple Instance Hyperspectral Target Characterization," in IEEE Transactions on Pattern Analysis and Machine Intelligence, vol. 40, no. 10, pp. 2342-2354, 1 Oct.
+2018.
+doi: 10.1109/TPAMI.2017.2756632

+NOTE: If this code is used in any publication or presentation, the following reference must be cited:

 ****************************************************************